Your Questions | Experts Answer

 - We educate, train and instruct stakeholder groups in what they really need to know to meet their specific IPAC objectives/goals; this is important as not all standards and requirements apply to every type of stakeholder and their HCF-related work.

 Yes.
-Participants who achieve 80% (or higher) on the exam will be deemed “certified” and will receive a digital copy of their training certificate.
+Participants who achieve 80% (or higher) on the knowledge competency exam will be deemed “certified” and will receive a digital copy of their certificate of completion.

 ICTG has internally implemented a 3-year expiry date from the course delivery date.